 Thank your clients

 Before approaching the subject of increasing your fees, always, always say thank you to your clients first.
-Show them how much you value their business, sincerely express your appreciation with the risk they took on you and how they have been a key factor for the growth and success of your practice.
+Show them how much you value their business, sincerely express your appreciation for the risk they took on you and how they have been a key factor for the growth and success of your practice.
 If your clients feel valued, they are much more likely to be understanding when you move on to talking about your price increase.

 Explain your costs

 When thinking about how to announce a fee increase to clients, always bear in mind that honesty is the best policy.
-Don’t put it off or try to hide it, explain to them up front about why you need to increase your prices and focus on what they stand to gain from this increase.
+Don’t put it off or try to hide it, explain to them upfront about why you need to increase your prices and focus on what they stand to gain from this increase.
 The aim of this conversation is to help them understand why you are asking for money and why your product or service is worth more now than when they started with you.

 Add features to offer a better product/service